pferrette/gamedev-resource/README.md

 # gamedev-resource

-A Neutralino app running on background of your computer that, in a specific configured time and date, shows you an recommendation about some resource like an article or video.
+A Electron app that access a Database to get a random Article and a Video about games to facilitate the user to get knowledge about game dev universe.